 Dust and pet dander can irritate health problems like asthma and allergies, especially when it continually gets redistributed by your residence’s comfort unit.
-While you can vacuum more regularly and install an improved air filter, an air filtration system may be a better match.
+While you can vacuum more regularly and install an improved air filter, an air filtration system may be a better fit.

 Carbon monoxide is colorless gas you can’t smell.
-It’s a byproduct of insufficient combustion in fuel-burning appliances, like gas heating systems, water heaters or fireplaces.
+It’s a byproduct of insufficient combustion in fuel-burning units, like gas heating systems, water heaters or fireplaces.

-Better Your Residence’s Air Quality with the Lanz Furnace and Fireplace Professionals
+Improve Your Residence’s Air Quality with the Lanz Furnace and Fireplace Professionals